therooler/piqmc/README.md

 ### Miscaleneous

-**annealingrunseed**: Random seed to control the initialization and MCMC random number generator.
+**numruns**: Number of SA/PIQMC annealing runs.
+Each run corresponds to a specific random seed to control the initialization and MCMC random number generator.

 **seed**: Random seed to identify the random instance of couplings to be imported from the `data` folder.